renovatebot/renovate/lib/manager/helmsman/readme.md

 ### Non-configured fileMatch

-The `helmsman` manager has an empty array for default `fileMatch`, meaning it won't match any files ever by default.
+By default the `helmsman` manager has an empty array for its `fileMatch` configuration option.
-You can "activate" the manager by specifying a `fileMatch` pattern such as:
+This means that `helmsman` won't search for any files, and you won't get any updates from the manager.

+To enable the `helmsman` manager, provide a valid `fileMatch` yourself, for example:

 ```json
 {